samihann/samihan_nandedkar-2022ZCC/README.md

 This project is created as a submission for 2022 Internship Zendesk Coding Challenge.
 The project is a full stack application with React frontend and Express backend.

 The application is able to perform following tasks:
-* It is able to connect to Zendesk API using OAuth Token.
+* It is able to connect to Zendesk API using OAuth Token / Basic Authentication .
 (Token just has Read access)
 * Fetch all the tickets for a particular account.
-* Display the tickets in systematics format with pagination options.
+* Display the tickets in systematic format with pagination options.
 * Display information about a individual ticket by POST request to Zendesk API with ticket id.

 Please refer below to view the project structure.